 Below the Ground Structures… and Why You Need Yours Surveyed

-Below the ground structures, or underground structures, are a large part of everyday life and many of our buildings.
+Below the ground structures, or underground structures, are part of many buildings, and should be carefully surveyed

-Below the ground structures include basements, tunnels, pipelines, underground carparks and lift pits.
-They require slightly different planning than above the ground structures as it’s important to consider the ramifications of working underground and moving soil around.
+Below the ground structures, also known as underground structures, are literally the parts of a building that’s underground!
+Think basements, tunnels, pipelines, underground carparks and lift pits.
+Underground structures require slightly different planning than above the ground structures because there can be dangerous ramifications of working underground and moving soil around.

-Why You Need a Surveyor Before Starting Work on Your Below the Ground Structure
+Why You Need to Survey Your Below the Ground Structure Before Starting Construction Work

-Below the ground structures require careful planning and attention, and it’s important to undertake a survey of the area to understand the lie of the land you’re working with.
-When beginning works on an underground structure you must adhere to the BS 8102:2009 regulation.
+Below the ground structures require careful planning and attention, so it’s important to undertake a survey of the area to understand the lie of the land you’re working with.
+When beginning works on a below the ground structure, you must adhere to the BS 8102:2009 regulation.
 It’s there to give you advice and guidance on preventing any water from entering your structure.
-Waterproofing the area surrounding the structure is crucial, as construction work needs to take place in a dry, safe environment.
+Waterproofing the area surrounding the structure is crucial because construction work needs to take place in a dry, safe environment.

-An accurate survey will allow you to create a precise plan of your construction and helps you identify and plan for potential issues.
+An accurate survey allows you to create a precise plan of your construction site and helps you identify, and plan for, potential issues.
 A survey will show your property boundaries – not something you want to miscalculate! – and play a part in finding out the level of the water table so you can be sure that the area won’t flood during building, or after construction is completed.